andyatkinson/andyatkinson.github.io/_posts/2021-10-15-work-on-what-matters.md

 This section has good descriptions of how to classify certain types of work a software engineer does, and how to prioritize for higher impact.

-What I liked especially was thinking about the work in terms of effort, impact, and visibility.
+What I liked in this section was the emphasis on thinking about work in dimensions of "effort", "impact", and "visibility."

-#### Avoid Snacking
+#### On "Avoiding Snacking"

 "Snacking" is work that is relatively easy and low-impact.
 Some things that came to mind in Ruby on Rails web development for me were: